COHORT 054 | MALIBU, CA

 We do NOT delay the start of Save A Warrior for any reason.
 It is better to be an hour early versus five minutes late.

-Your Cohort "COMPLETES" on Friday, December 16, 2016 between 1700-1800 hours.
+Your Cohort "COMPLETES" on Friday, May 18, 2018 at approximately 1730 hours.
 Plan your departure accordingly and in accordance with your Official Invitation Letter/Email previously received.

 SAW will emphasize, "Stay Together, Move Together, Learn Together, Grow Together".